the16thpythonist/cookiecutter_aimat/README.rst

 👩‍🔬 AIMAT Project Cookiecutter
 =============================

-Welcome!
+*Welcome!*

 So you have decided to do a thesis project with with the AIMAT_ group.
-This README file will walk you through the process of creating a basic structure of the code that you'll be using to conduct the computational experiments for the thesis.
+This README file will walk you through the process of creating a basic structure of the code that you'll be using to conduct the computational experiments for your project.

-This structure will be created by the cookiecutter_ 🍪 template that is implemented in this repository.
+This structure will be created by the cookiecutter_ 🍪 template that is implemented in this repository. cookiecutter_ is a project intended to simplify the setup up python projects in general by providing an interface to instantiate and customize project templates found on the web.

-    > Please note that this template is just a *recommendation*.
+    Please note that this template is just a *recommendation*.
 If you want to built the code structure completely then you are free to do so as well.
 However, this template exists to make it easier for you!
 At first it may seem daunting because there are so many files, but you'll see that most of them are just necessary boilerplate and you'll be able to ignore most of them.